-The collages convey this range of experience, and the experience of differently abled people’s abilities to use public transport.
+The collages convey a range of experience, including the experience of differently-abled people’s ability to use public transport, in particular pensioners, many of whom will now have acquired impairments.